-Luckily, the fortunes of Sleeping Giant changed in 2007.
-That’s when the Nielson family purchased the ski area with the intention of reopening it.
-While getting it ready, more than $2.5 million was poured into Sleeping Giant.
-As a result, the newly reopened ski area boasts many new amenities, including a triple chairlift from Mammoth, California and a snow-making system.
+Reopened and revamped in 2007, Sleeping Giant boasts many new amenities, including a triple chairlift from Mammoth, California and a snow-making system.
 Thanks to these upgrades, Sleeping Giant is not only now open for business - it can now hold its own against some of the most first-rate ski resorts in the American West.

 Squeeze in a Visit

 While roaming around nearby Yellowstone is a once-in-a-lifetime opportunity, it’s only natural to want to blow off some steam while visiting this part of Wyoming.
 Sleeping Giant Ski Area is a great place at which to do so.
-Keep in mind that the ski area is open Fridays, Saturdays, Sundays and Mondays; make sure to plan your visit accordingly.
-With daily rates coming in below $30, it’s safe to say that Sleeping Giant offers one of the very best skiing deals in the entire region.
+Open only Fridays, Saturdays, Sundays and Mondays; make sure to plan your visit accordingly.
+With daily rates coming in below $30, it’s safe to say that Sleeping Giant is one of the best ski deals in the country.
 Whether you decide to stop in for a single day - or make a long weekend out of it - you and your family are sure to have a fantastic time.